Canadian

 Venous ulcers commonly produce significant drainage until the swelling and venous pressure is controlled, usually with compression therapy.

 In many cases, the wound becomes chronic.
-They slough becomes touch and hard.
+They slough becomes fibrous, tough and hard.

 Part of treatment involves trying to convert this tough tissue into fresh granulation tissue with young, active cells that can heal the wound.

-The wound is usually healed with compressive stockings.
-The red tissue is granulation tissue, new tissue with blood vessels forming to repair the wound.
+The red tissue here is granulation tissue, new tissue with blood vessels forming to repair the wound.

 The skin is dry and scaly from the underlying venous disease.